fyngyrz/read-jpeg-size-python/README.md

 # read-jpeg-and-png-width-and-height-python
-Simple, efficient, lightweight functions to quickly and efficiently read jpeg and png width and height for python 2 and 3.
+Simple, efficient, lightweight functions to read jpeg and png width and height for python 2 and 3.
 The images are explicitly parsed to the extent that they need to be; if you get values back other than 0,0 you can be very confident they are correct.

 Note that I use a tab size of 4, and code is formatted accordingly.
 Github doesn't allow control of tab size in markdown code blocks, sigh.
 What they _want_ you to do is convert the tabs to spaces, which is _insane._